 Numerous Fantasy Authors Have Used Fantasy Races in their Works

 This trend all began with J.R.R.
 Tolkien with his work in The Hobbit and The Lord of the Rings.
-Many ensuing authors attempted to replicate the success Tolkien received in fantasy by mimicking his use of fantasy races, like featuring elves and dwarves for example.
+Many ensuing authors attempted to replicate Tolkien’s success in fantasy by mimicking his use of fantasy races, like featuring elves and dwarves, for example.
 As a result, Tolkien unintentionally set a precedent that it’s well within legal territory to use mythological fantasy races in writing.

 Since then, contemporary authors—like J.K.
 Rowling and Rick Riordan—have proven that the archetypical, mythological fantasy races of old can still work in modern fantasy.
 In her work with the Harry Potter series, J.K.
 Rowling has written about dwarves, giants, and goblins and has experienced a positive reception because of it.
-Riordan has placed a heavy emphasis on Greek and Roman mythology by describing fantasy races such as cyclopses and minotaurs and has seen similar success.
+Likewise, Riordan has emphasized Greek and Roman mythology by describing fantasy races such as cyclopses and minotaurs and has seen similar success.